szepeviktor/waf4wordpress/http-analyzer/README.md

-# HTTP request analyzer part of WAF for WordPress.
+# HTTP request analyzer part of WAF for WordPress

 Examines HTTP headers in all (including login) requests.
 Bans commonly used user names (hardcoded in a property),